-If you’re one of the 1.2% of Americans suffering peanut allergies, no doubt you are across the many alternatives to peanut butter.
+If you’re one of the 1.2% of Americans suffering peanut allergies, no doubt you have come across the many alternatives to peanut butter.
 While there are a huge variety of peanut butter alternatives in the market today, not all are equal to being called a peanut butter substitutes.

 Peanut allergies are incredibly common amongst the population and represent a significant risk for those with them.
 According to the American Journal Of Managed Care:

 “Peanut allergies affect an estimated 1.2% of the overall US population and about 2.5% of the pediatric population.
 They are the most common food allergy in children, affecting about 25% of those with a food allergy, and are a leading cause of allergy-related death in children.”

 If these statistics cause you concern, you’re not alone.
 They not only highlight the dangers for those with peanut allergies, but the very real need to find appropriate peanut butter peanut butter alternatives.
-Particularly ones that are palatable for children, so that schools can be a safe and nut-free environment.
+Particularly ones that are palatable for children, check out how to snack safely in school.

 Is Peanut Free Enough?

 According to the American Academy of Allergy, Asthma & Immunology, 30 percent of people with this allergy are also allergic to tree nuts, which rules out almond butter.
 Often there are significant challenges in maintaining a purely nut-free environment due to shared production lines.
 Cross-contamination is otherwise and worryingly, all too common.
 These trace amounts of peanuts or tree-nut allergens can still cause a significant allergic reaction or anaphylactic shock.

 For allergy sufferers, choosing an alternative that is certified nut-free - such as our 5 Seed Butter, represents a safer option for those looking for a no nut butters.

 Why Choose A Seed Butter over other Peanut Butter Alternatives, or Peanut Butter?